 US Rig Count: Baker Hughes reported that the number of gas rigs dropped -11 units to 484 in the week ended August 16.
 Oil rigs fell -7 units to 1 425 and miscellaneous rigs climbed +1 unit to 5 and the total number of rigs was down -17 units to 1 914 units.
 Directionally oriented combined oil, gas, and miscellaneous rigs added +2 units to 229 units while horizontal rigs decreased -8 units to 1 153 and vertical rigs slid -11 units to 532 during the week.

 Comex Gold (GC)

 The Big Picture: price actions from 1923.7 high are viewed as a medium term consolidation pattern.
-There is no indication that such consolidation is finished yet, and more range trading could be seen.
-The downside of any falling leg should be contained by 1478.3/1577.4, the support zone, and bring rebound.
-A clear break of 1792.7, the Key resistance, is needed to be the 1st signal of the up-trend resumption.
-Barring that, the consolidation will extend.
+There is no indication that such consolidation is finished, and more range trading could be seen.
+In any case, downside of any falling leg should be contained by 1478.3/1577.4 Support Zone, and bring on a rebound.
+But, break of 1792.7, the Key resistance, is needed to be the 1st signal of up-trend resumption.
+Barring that, the consolidation is expected to extend.

-The Long Term Picture: with 1478.3, the Key support intact, there is no change in the long term Bullish outlook for Gold, though some more medium term consolidation cannot be ruled out, I anticipate an eventual break of 2000 psych level in the long run.
+The Long Term Picture: with 1478.3 support intact, there is no change in the long term Bullish outlook in Gold.
+While some more medium term consolidation cannot be ruled out, I anticipate an eventual break of 2000 psych mark sooner of later.
 Stay tuned...